 NAIDOC Week (National Aboriginal and Islanders Day Observance Committee) celebrates the history, culture and achievements of Aboriginal and Torres Strait Islander people and is an opportunity to recognise the contributions that Indigenous Australians make to our country.

-Council acknowledges the importance of NAIDOC Week and supports a variety of events held throughout the region.
+Moreton Bay Regional Council acknowledges the significance of NAIDOC Week and supports a variety of events including a Flag Raising Ceremony and Family Fun Day.
 For more information on events and funding opportunities visit NAIDOC Week.

 Council supports several key community networking opportunities including the Yarning Circle and Murri Network meetings.